-- Equities or related financial derivative instruments (such as CFD or DPS): 80% to 100% of its net assets; - Debt instruments: 0% to 20% of its net assets.
+- Equities or related financial derivative instruments (such as CFD or DPS): 80% to 100% of its net assets; - Debt instruments: 0% to 20% of its net assets; - Special purpose acquisition companies: up to 5% of its net assets.

 In case of adverse market conditions, the Sub-Fund may invest up to 100% of its net assets in money market instruments.